phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 #### search
 This option provides command-line searching abilities for test profiles / test suites / test results.
 The search query can be passed as a parameter otherwise the user is prompted to input their search query..

+#### test-to-suite-map
+This option will list all test profiles and any test suites each test belongs to.

 ## Asset Creation
 #### build-suite